swiftlysingh/SpaceDash/README.md

 Before you assist with the development, please set up the project on your local machine, run it, and go through the complete application

 Click through buttons you can find and see where they take you.
 Explore the app in detail so that you are aware of core features.

-#### Issues

-If you find an issue or would like to work on one already listed in the project, please add a comment with how you can assist.

-If the issue is already assigned to someone, but there is no sign of progress, feel free to leave a comment so that the issue can be reassigned to you

 #### [Join the conversation on Slack. :speech_balloon: ](https://communityinviter.com/apps/spacedashworkspace/spacedash)